maltseasy/Skin-Lesion-Classifier/README.md

 We have trained the model locally using native Keras, then we converted it to TensorflowJS, allowing for a smooth web deployment.
 Our model's accuracy score settles around 82%, this is mainly due to a small and unbalanced dataset.

-Our training process is documented in the jupyter notebook file.
-The TFJS files, Jupyter Notebook files, as well as our web deployment files are all accessible here.
+Our training process is documented in the preprocessing and model python files.
+The TFJS files, Python files, as well as our web deployment files are all accessible here.

 Our model was trained on a Paperspace P5000 Notebook; each epoch ran for roughly 15 minutes, totalling to 2 hours and 30 minutes for 10 epochs.